shawn-stover/Space_Invaders_Clone_Python3/README.md

 Move Right: D
 Fire: Space

 The current iteration only has one level and the sound files are not working currently.
+I need to implement volume control.